 It is quite lovely (I’m not sure how to describe it) to be around school mums who get your child’s struggles.
 Nothing gives me more pleasure than to sometimes be able to give advice and help to my new parent friends.
 Funnily enough last year I chatted online through our support group to one of the mums.
 Giving her advice about tutors in the local area.
 Then our daughter’s went to the same school and became friends and neither of us realised we had talked online and by then we had met in person.
 I know I’m not going to have to get embarrassed about grades.
 I know I can complain about my child’s resistance to getting her assignment done.
 I know I can talk about having to help my child structure her essays, research and edit without judgement.
 We were all feeling a little sick at the idea of an end to school holidays.

 With these school Mum’s I don’t have to listen to what they think are their parent struggles when having just those struggles would make my week awesome.
-Like my sister’s endless turmoil choosing between selective high school and performing arts high school that my niece got accepted into.
+Like parents endless turmoil choosing between schools with the greatest academic rigour.
 Oh the pure joy of a decision like that.
-Whilst at the same time I was meeting with learning support at the local High School grilling them with questions.
+Whilst at the same time I am meeting with learning support at the local High School grilling them with questions.
 Trying to find a high school that my daughter would be able to survive was my main goal.
 A high school where she didn’t come out with worse mental health and some of her self esteem still intact.

 Other parents don’t really understand what it is like and nor do most of the relatives.
 Don’t get me wrong other parents have been supportive in the past but you can never understand the constant battles or the daily management needed with a child with Learning Difficulties particularly mixed in with the inevitable mental health issues.
 I know because I have another child who passes through life with a smile on her face and is absolutely adored by every teacher who has ever had her.
 She does not approach task with trepidation and the scars that constant failure bring.
 She approaches everything with determination and persistence.